AlexandreDabySeesaram/NeuROM/README.md

 * `config["interpolation"]["order"]`,
 * `config["interpolation"]["dimension"]`

-The method `.AddBCs` then allows to define Dirichlet boundary conditions and specify the volume element of the structure that should be considered.
+The method `.AddBCs` then allows the definition of Dirichlet boundary conditions and specifies the volume element of the structure that should be considered.
 Inputs:
 * List of BCs (Physical surface, value, normal direction)
 * volume index